readyready15728/misc/syncterm.md

 # SyncTERM
+## Explore the mostly dead world of BBSes

 [SyncTERM](http://syncterm.bbsdev.net/) is a BBS client that runs on Linux.
 The author is somewhat cryptic about installing from source but it's really as